Graham Rix: Chelsea

 Rix joined Chelsea as youth team coach in mid-1993.
-During an injury crisis, he briefly enlisted as a player for the club, playing a solitary Premier League match in May 1995 against his old side Arsenal.
+During an injury crisis, he briefly enlisted as a player for the club, playing a solitary Premier League match in May 1995 against his former club Arsenal.
 Rix became assistant manager in 1996 under new Blues boss Ruud Gullit, and continued in the same role under Gullit's successor Gianluca Vialli, winning the FA Cup in 1997, and the League Cup and Cup Winners' Cup in 1998.
 He won the FA Cup again in 2000, before leaving the club, after a brief spell as caretaker manager following Vialli's sacking by Ken Bates.

 Portsmouth and Oxford

 Rix managed Portsmouth between 2001 and 2002, where his enthusiastic style of management started well, but tapered off in the middle of the 2001–02 season.
 A string of poor results, including a 4–1 home loss in the FA Cup to bottom of the Football League Leyton Orient, meant that Director of Football Harry Redknapp was given more responsibilities until he eventually replaced Rix as team manager toward the end of the season.
 Rix then managed Oxford United for seven months in 2004.
 Their form declined sharply during the last three months of the 2003–04 Division Three campaign: they fell from the automatic promotion places to ninth in the final table, failing to achieve a playoff place.
-He was sacked after their poor form continued into 2004–05, where he led the club nearer to the relegation zone than to the play-offs.
+He was dismissed after their poor form continued into the 2004–05 season.